vidyar/docs-1/sources/config.rst

 **Skipping a build**
 -----------------------

 Any changes to your source code will trigger a build automatically on Shippable.
-So if you do not want to run build for some specific changes, add **[ci skip]** or **[skip ci]** to your commit message.
+So if you do not want to run build for a particular commit, then add **[ci skip]** or **[skip ci]** to your commit message.

 Our webhook processor will look for the string  **[ci skip]** or **[skip ci]** in the commit message and if it exists, we do not create build for that commit.